expo/expo/docs/pages/versions/unversioned/sdk/constants.md

 ### `Constants.nativeAppVersion`

-The `Info.plist` value for `CFBundleShortVersionString` on iOS and the version name set by `android.versionName` in app.json on Android.
+The `Info.plist` value for `CFBundleShortVersionString` on iOS and the version name set by `version` in app.json on Android at the time the native app was built.

 ### `Constants.nativeBuildVersion`

-The `Info.plist` value for `CFBundleVersion` on iOS (set with `ios.buildNumber` value in `app.json` in a standalone app) and the version code set by `android.versionCode` in app.json on Android.
+The `Info.plist` value for `CFBundleVersion` on iOS (set with `ios.buildNumber` value in `app.json` in a standalone app) and the version code set by `android.versionCode` in app.json on Android at the time the native app was built.

 ### `Constants.platform`